 The American Association of Meat Processors (AAMP) website provides facility and equipment guidelines for federal inspection (https://www.ncagr.gov/MeatPoultry/pdf/Facility%20Guidelines.pdf).

-I just want to sell meat from my livestock at my retail store and/or at a farmers' market.
+I just want to sell meat from my livestock at a farmers' market.
 How can I do that?

 What state or local requirements must be met for me to operate a retail exempt facility?

 A link to the state requirements for a retail store is on the Florida Department of Agriculture and Consumer Services (FDACS) website (https://www.fdacs.gov/Business-Services/Food/Food-Establishments/Retail-Food-Establishment-Permit).

 - At least one employee who has been trained as a food manager (http://www.foodprotect.org/media/managercert/cfp-food-manager-certification-info-april-2020.pdf);